oz/cyprio.net/wtf/2016-04-29-github-all-the-things.md

 ---
-title: Github all the things
+title: "Github all the things"
 ---

 > GitHub isn't just your resume, it's your life.
 Without a profile bursting